Tanner253/MikeDiazTrafficControl/README.md

 - 1.1.2 | Customization of Identity/Roles
 - 1.1.3 | Repository design pattern of Advertisment model and database
 - 1.1.4 | Successful seeding of admin user in DB
+- 1.2.0 | Working Identity with Roles authentication and authorization, cleaned UI, APP is functional.

 ------------------------------